rafaelsq/boiler/README.md

 [![GoDoc](https://godoc.org/github.com/rafaelsq/boiler?status.svg)](http://godoc.org/github.com/rafaelsq/boiler) [![Report card](https://goreportcard.com/badge/github.com/rafaelsq/boiler)](https://goreportcard.com/report/github.com/rafaelsq/boiler)

+### Why pkg/iface
+so more than one place can implement the interface

 ### Why another boilerplate?
 "Now is better than never."
 "There should be one-- and preferably only one --obvious way to do it."